Skip-to-content link

 Pages use the right landmark elements — header, nav, main, article, aside, footer — so assistive technology can announce regions correctly.
 Headings follow a logical h1 → h2 → h3 hierarchy with no skipped levels.

 Every interactive element on this site is reachable and operable with a keyboard alone.
-The before/after heatmap slider, the FAQ accordion, the help-center search, the niche cards, the agency-program form — all support Tab, Enter / Space, arrow keys, Home / End, and Escape where appropriate.
+The before/after heatmap slider, the FAQ accordion, the Help Desk search, the niche cards, the agency-program form — all support Tab, Enter / Space, arrow keys, Home / End, and Escape where appropriate.

 We use a high-contrast soft-blue outline on every focused element so keyboard users always know where they are.
 Focus styles never disappear behind hover states.

 The heatmap comparison slider declares role=slider with aria-valuemin / aria-valuemax / aria-valuenow.
 The FAQ accordion uses aria-expanded and aria-controls.
-The help-center search announces its listbox via aria-autocomplete and aria-controls.
+The Help Desk search announces its listbox via aria-autocomplete and aria-controls.
 Every icon-only button has an aria-label.

 Body text on white meets the WCAG AA 4.5:1 ratio.
 Large text meets 3:1.
 Our primary call-to-action — white text on the SAIGE purple gradient — has been measured at roughly 4.7:1, comfortably above the threshold.
 The light gray we use for borders and dividers is never used as text.

 Users who set a 'reduce motion' preference at the operating-system level get a calmer experience automatically.
-The heatmap-slider intro animation, the help-center transitions, and our hover lifts all collapse to zero-duration transforms when prefers-reduced-motion: reduce is set.
+The heatmap-slider intro animation, the Help Desk transitions, and our hover lifts all collapse to zero-duration transforms when prefers-reduced-motion: reduce is set.

-Every form field — agency-program application, free-audit forms, newsletter signup — has a visible label associated with the input.
-Validation errors appear inline with role=alert so screen readers announce them.
+Every form field — agency-program application, affiliate sign-up, free-audit forms — has a visible label associated with the input.
+Validation errors render with role=alert so screen readers announce them live, and on a failed submit we automatically move keyboard focus to the first invalid field.
+A polite live region also announces the total error count.

 Every meaningful image has descriptive alt text.
-Decorative images (background gradients, glow effects) are marked aria-hidden so they don't distract screen-reader users.
-Product screenshots in the help center include captions that describe what the screenshot shows.
+Decorative images (background gradients, glow effects, the site-wide radial mesh) are marked aria-hidden so they don't distract screen-reader users.
+Product screenshots in the Help Desk include captions that describe what the screenshot shows.

 All page content reflows cleanly up to 200% zoom without horizontal scrolling on desktop.
 Headings use clamp() so they scale proportionally to viewport width without breaking layouts.